 US Department of State(DOS) introduced the concept of two dates to align procedures of Immigrant Visas (Green Card) at US Consulates abroad with USCIS adjustment of status application procedures.
 Also, with two dates, US Dept of State would be able to more accurately predict the demand and supply of Green Card numbers.
 It will help them issue maximum number of Green Cards per year, without wasting them, as per Congress guidance.
 These were all introduced as part of Obama plan for modernizing legal immigration in 2015

 Now that you have some background on why two dates, next we need to understand how the Green Cards numbers are reported, collated and further predicted.
-This will help you better understand how the “Dates for Filing” and “Final Action Dates” movement.
+This will help you better understand how the “Dates for Filing” and “Final Action Dates” movement in next sections.

 How are Green Card or Immigrant Visas count Reported, Predicted?